Salesforce: Finances

 For the fiscal year 2022, Salesforce reported revenue of US$26.49 billion, an increase of 25% year-over-year and 24% in constant currency.
 Salesforce ranked 126 on the 2022 Fortune 500 list of the largest United States companies by revenue.

 IT infrastructure

-Salesforce migrated to Dell servers with Advanced Micro Devices processors running Linux from Sun Fire E25K servers with SPARC processors running Solaris in 2008.
+In 2008, Salesforce migrated from Sun Fire E25K servers with SPARC processors running Solaris, to Dell servers with AMD processors, running Linux.

 In 2012, Salesforce announced plans to build a data center in the UK to handle European citizens' personal data.
 The center opened in 2014.

 In 2013, Salesforce and Oracle announced a nine-year partnership focusing on applications, platforms, and infrastructure.

 In 2016, Salesforce announced that it will use Amazon Web Services hosting for countries with restrictive data residency requirements and where no Salesforce data centers are operating.

 Acquisitions

-Salesforce has acquired many companies throughout its history.

 2006–2015

 In 2006, Salesforce acquired Sendia, a mobile web service firm, for $15 million and Kieden, an online advertising company.
 In 2007, Koral, a content management service, was acquired.
 In 2008, Salesforce acquired Instranet for $31.5 million.
 In 2010, Salesforce acquired multiple companies, including Jigsaw, a cloud-based data service provider, for $142 million, Heroku, a Ruby application platform-as-a-service, for $212 million, and Activa Live Chat, a live chat software provider.

 In 2011, Salesforce acquired Dimdim, a web conferencing platform, for $31 million, Radian6, a social media tracking company, for $340 million, and Rypple, a performance management software company.
 Rypple became known as Work.com in 2012.
 In 2012, Salesforce acquired Buddy Media, a social media marketer, for $689 million, and GoInstant, a browser collaboration startup, for $70 million.

 In 2013, Salesforce acquired ExactTarget, an email marketer, for $2.5 billion.
 In 2014, Salesforce acquired RelateIQ, a data company, for $390 million.
 In 2015, Salesforce acquired multiple companies for undisclosed sums, including Toopher, a mobile authentication company, Tempo, an AI calendar app, and MinHash, an AI platform.
 The company also acquired SteelBrick, a software company, for $360 million.